jredondo/spring-integration-producer-consumer/README.md

-# Simple Producer/Consumer implementation using Spring Integration.
+# Simple Producer/CEP/Consumer implementation using Spring Integration.

-This is a still an incipient implementation of the Producer/Consumer pattern using [Spring Integration](https://docs.spring.io/spring-integration/reference/html/overview.html).
+This is a step forward on the [Simple Producer/Consumer implementation using Spring Integration](https://github.com/jredondo/spring-integration-producer-consumer).

-Its _main_ purpose is to show the decoupling of producer's and consumer's logic from the integration mechanisms provided out of the box by Spring Integration.
-Two integration mechanism are provided so far: TCP and Kafka.
+Basically, a [Complex Event Processor](https://en.wikipedia.org/wiki/Complex_event_processing) process (or simple CEP) has been inserted between the originals producer and consumer processes.
+Producer and consumer code remain untouched, so it keeps being a clean implementation using [Spring Integration](https://docs.spring.io/spring-integration/reference/html/overview.html).
+For the scope of this repository's experiments, only Kafka integration is used.
+The main purpose is to offer and simple implementation suitable as the starting point for testing the "statefulness" of stream processing using Flink and Kafka.

+The Flink CEP implementation is under cep/ directory.

 #### Docker Swarm:

-Some rudimentary scripts and Dockerfiles for deploying with Docker Swarm are provided in the following directories:
+As with the [Simple Producer/Consumer implementation using Spring Integration](https://github.com/jredondo/spring-integration-producer-consumer) some rudimentary scripts and Dockerfiles for deploying with Docker Swarm are provided in the following directories:

 ```
-$ ls -l docker/
+$ ls -l docker
-total 32
+total 48
 ... deploy-app-stack.sh
+... deploy-cep-stack.sh
+... deploy-flink-stack.sh
 ... deploy-kafka-stack.sh
 ... docker-app-stack.yml
+... docker-cep-stack.yml
+... docker-flink-stack.yml
 ... docker-kafka-stack.yml
 ... start-kafka-consumer.sh
 ... start-kafka-producer.sh
 ... start-swarm.sh
 ... stop-swarm.sh
-$
-$ ls -l producer/docker
+$ ls -l producer/docker/
+total 12
 ...
 Dockerfile
 ... launch-app.sh
 ... setup_image.sh
-$
-$ ls -l consumer/docker
+$ ls -l consumer/docker/
+total 12
 ...
 Dockerfile
 ... launch-app.sh
 ... setup_image.sh